On the equidistribution of closed geodesics and geodesic nets: Introduction

 and hence it is not differentiable at $0$.

 To fix the previous issue (differentiability of $\omega^{1}_{p}(g(t))$), we prove Proposition \ref{Perturbation} which is a version for stationary geodesic networks of \cite[Lemma~2]{MNS}.
 Regarding the convergence of $h_{p}'(t)$ to $0$ for certain values of $t$, we use Lemma \ref{gradient} which is exactly \cite[Lemma~3]{MNS}.
-To obtain a sequence of stationary geodesic networks that verifies the equidistribution formula for all $C^{\infty}$ functions (and not only for a particular one as above), we carry on a construction described in Section \ref{proof main thm} using certain stationary geodesic nets which realize the $p$-widths in a similar way of the $\gamma_{p}(t)$'s above.
+To obtain a sequence of stationary geodesic networks that verifies the equidistribution formula for all $C^{\infty}$ functions (and not only for a particular one as above), we carry on a construction described in Section \ref{proof main thm} using certain stationary geodesic nets which realize the $p$-widths in a similar way as the $\gamma_{p}(t)$'s above.
 The key idea here is that the integral of any $C^{\infty}$ function $f$ over $M$ can be approximated by Riemann sums along small regions with piecewise smooth boundary where $f$ is almost constant.
 Therefore, if we have an equidistribution formula for the characteristic functions of those regions (or some suitable smooth approximations), then we will be able to deduce it for an arbitrary $f\in C^{\infty}(M,\mathbb{R})$.
 The advantage of doing this is that we reduce the problem to a countable family of functions.
 This argument is also inspired by \cite{MNS}.

 The paper is structured as follows.
 In Section \ref{geodesic networks}, we introduce the set up and necessary preliminaries.
+In Section \ref{Section Jacobi}, we define the Jacobi Operator along a stationary geodesic net and show that it has all the nice properties that an elliptic operator has (mainly, admitting an orthonormal basis of eigenfunctions and therefore having a min-max characterization for its eigenvalues).
+This is crucial to prove Proposition \ref{Perturbation nondeg}.
 In Section \ref{two technical propositions}, the technical propositions necessary to prove Theorem \ref{thm3} are discussed.
 In Section \ref{proof main thm} we prove Theorem \ref{thm3} and get Theorem \ref{thm2} as a corollary using the Weyl law for $1$ cycles in $3$ manifolds proved in \cite{GL22}.
 In Section \ref{closed geodesics}, we use the Weyl law from \cite{LMN} and the proof of Theorem \ref{thm3} combined with the work of Chodosh and Mantoulidis in \cite{Chodosh} (where it is proved that the $p$-widths on a surface are realized by finite unions of closed geodesics) to prove Theorem \ref{thm1}.